BACKGROUND OF THE 3M LAWSUIT

 But for decades it sold the product without the warning and kept selling it without the warning label until the product was eventually phased out.

-3M sold the chemicals to a company that used them in firefighting foam.
-It told that company the chemicals are biodegradable.
-[PDF 21] But the chemicals are not biodegradable.
+3M sold the chemicals to companies that used them in firefighting foam.
+In a letter to 3M in 1988 one company wrote: “in all literature and documentation that is published by the major manufacturers of A.F.F.F concentrate, it is claimed that these products are biodegradable.”
+[PDF 33] But the chemicals are not biodegradable.
 And 3M knew since at least the 1950s the chemicals weren’t biodegradable.
+[PDF 34]

 PFCs Are Toxic to Human Beings and Wildlife